anav5704/Procyon/README.md

-# Procyon - We Make Websites ✨
+# Procyon Fiji - We Make Websites ✨

 ![Hero Page Image](https://github.com/anav5704/Procyon/blob/main/docs/hero.png)

+This is a simple and lightweight website that showcases our works and clients.
+There are also nice animations on scroll and parallax scrolling effects on each page.

 ## Technologies Used
 - Astro JS